 About the Ensemble

-Formed in 2006, London, Ontario’s The Light of East Ensemble has an extensive body of work rooted in the many lands of the Near and Middle East, and its seven stellar players perform this enchanting music with passion, sensitivity and respect.
+Formed in 2006, London, Ontario’s The Light of East Ensemble has an extensive body of work rooted in the many lands of the Near and Middle East, and its six stellar players perform this enchanting music with passion, sensitivity, and respect.

-The Light of East Ensemble's vibrant repertoire encompasses traditional, folk, Classical Arabic, Sephardic and Greek Rembetika, along with 20th century urban music from regions like Armenia, Greece (Asia Minor – Smyrni and Konstantinoupoli) and Turkey, and their neighbouring countries, including Egypt, Lebanon, Syria and Israel.
-The timeless rhythms and beautiful melodies of the East are nothing less than mesmerizing, and when coloured with tints of Classical, Jazz, Celtic and Folk, they give The Light of East Ensemble a unique, worldly sound.
+The Light of East Ensemble's vibrant repertoire encompasses traditional, folk, Classical Arabic, Sephardic, and Greek Rembetika, music of the Ottoman Court, along with 20th-century urban music from regions like Armenia, Greece (Asia Minor – Smyrni and Konstantinoupoli) and Turkey, and their neighbouring countries, including Egypt, Lebanon, Syria, and Israel.
+The timeless rhythms and beautiful melodies of the East are nothing less than mesmerizing, and when coloured with tints of Classical, Jazz, Celtic, and Folk, they give The Light of East Ensemble a unique, worldly sound.

-This award-winning ensemble (Forest City London Music Awards, Folk Music Ontario Showcases) captivates audiences in a variety of venues – from intimate performance spaces like Chaucer’s Pub (London) and Kordazone Theatre (Windsor) to major concert halls like The Aeolian (London) and bustling outdoor events such as the Guelph and District Multicultural Festival and the London Heritage Council’s Canada Day celebrations.
-In addition, The Light of East Ensemble provided recorded music for the Robin Soans play The Arab-Israeli Cookbook, which JM Drama presented at Kitchener’s Registry Theatre in May 2017.
+This award-winning ensemble (Forest City London Music Awards, Folk Music Ontario Showcases 2010, 2019, and 2022) captivates audiences in a variety of venues – from intimate performance spaces like Chaucer’s Pub (London) and Kordazone Theatre (Windsor), Museum London, the Art Gallery of Windsor, Music Concert Series at the University of Guelph, Windsor and Western Ontario; to major concert halls like The Aeolian (London), Centennial Hall (London), and bustling outdoor events such as the Guelph and District Multicultural Festival, Millrace Festival, Stratford Summer Music on the Barge, Huron Multicultural Festival, Neruda Productions, Diaspora Film Festival, Hamilton World Music Festival, Summer Sunset Sounds, Bloom Festival, London Dance Festival, the London Heritage Council's, and the London Heritage Council’s Canada Day celebrations.
+In addition, The Light of East Ensemble provided recorded music for the Robin Soans play The Arab-Israeli Cookbook, which JM Drama presented at Kitchener’s Registry Theatre in May 2016.